The closest alternatives to Cooling Rack are Cooking Pan and Parchment Paper, DIY Cooling Rack, Crumpled-Foil Rack, Wood Slats, and Larger Plates.

 If you aren't in a hurry and want to let your items cool off slowly, then place the plate in an area where there's no airflow, and it'll take several minutes for them to cool off.

-- Key Characteristics: Using larger plates utilizes the surface area to cool the baked goods evenly.
+- Key Characteristics: Using larger plates uses the surface area to cool the baked goods evenly.

-- Usage: Place the baked goods on larger plates, ensuring there is enough space between each item to allow for airflow.
+- Usage: Place the baked goods on larger plates, making sure there is enough space between each item to allow for airflow.
 This method works well for smaller batches or single-layered items.